 To achieve the NCFE CACHE Level 3 Award in Childcare and Education learners must complete two mandatory units (180 GLH).

-NCFE CACHE Award in Childcare and Education (from September 2014)
+NCFE CACHE Level 3 Diploma in Childcare and Education (Early Years Educator) (from September 2014)

-NCFE CACHE Certificate in Childcare and Education (from September 2014)
+NCFE CACHE Level 3 Certificate in Childcare and Education (from September 2014)

-NCFE CACHE Diploma in Childcare and Education (Early Years Educator) (from September 2014)
+NCFE CACHE Level 3 Award in Childcare and Education (from September 2014)

 Tech Levels are designed to support progression to employment, an apprenticeship or to higher education.